tylerwillis/super-tortoise/content/pages/index.md

         style: button
 seo:
   title: Tyler Willis — Startup Founder and Seed Investor.
+  description: >-
-  description: Tyler is the co-founder of Unsupervised
+    Tyler is the co-founder of Unsupervised, which helps companies find new opportunities using complex data.
+He also invests $2-4M/yr in promising startups.
   extra:
     - name: 'og:type'
       value: website